sharbaknra/grocery-management-system/USER_GUIDE.md

 - View order history
 - Print receipts and invoices
 - Handle cash and card payments
+> Note: Cashiers/Staff do **not** perform manual stock adjustments; all non-sale stock corrections are handled by Store Managers.

 ### Purchasing Agent
 The Purchasing Agent manages stock replenishment.
 They can: